Frequently Asked Questions

 I have special dietary requirements, can you accommodate them?

 The College is catered by Take-A Break, and low-sodium, gluten free, vegetarian and vegan meals are available upon request.
-Please let us know in writing what your diet consists of and we will communicate with the kitchen staff before your arrival.
+Please let us know in the appropriate section of the registration form what your diet consists of and we will communicate with the kitchen staff before your arrival.
 For more about meals check out the COA dining web site.

 I can find a cheaper flight if I arrive Saturday instead of Sunday, can I check in a day early?